GrumpyOldTroll/multicast-ingest-platform/README.md

       --joinfile /var/run/ingest/$(basename $CBJOINFILE) -v
 ~~~

-Parameters to the driad-mgr container are:
+Parameters to the driad-ingest container are:

  * **amt**\
   The docker network that AMT gateways will use for AMT traffic.